JetSetIlly/Gopher2600/README.md

 * "Properly model NUSIZ during player decode and draw"
 * "Requesting help in improving TIA emulation in Stella"
 * "3F Bankswitching"
+* "TIA Sounding Off in the Digital Domain"

 And from and old mailing list: